1. Slurm workload manager

 (a) member of a group that purchased these node types or

-(b) demonstrate that their applications require more than standard memory.
+(b) clearly demonstrate that their applications require more than standard memory.

 Attention